scrabbletank/farhome-rules/rulesdoc.md

 - You gain _Resistance 3_ to fire damage.
 - Any creature that moves adjacent to you for the first time this round, ends their turn there or makes a melee attack against you gain Burn 1.
 - You may spend 5 AP to unleash a cone of fire in front of you.
 The cone extends 5 tiles out and 3 tiles wide.
 Make a spellcasting roll against the creatures defense.
-On success they take 1 wound and 3 wound dice in fire damage.
+On success they take 1/3 in fire damage.
 - You have expertise with spells that deal fire damage.

 Only a single Power Word can be active at once, casting another Power Word spell ends any other Power Word spells you've cast.

-The damage from both sources increases by 1 wound die for every level cast above 7th.
+The damage from both sources increases by 0/1 for every level cast above 7th.